Konlan21/videoBackend/README.md

 ## Features
-- Create, Read operations for videos.
+- Create, Read operations for videos in smaller chunks.
 - Secure authentication to protect your data.
 - Easy integration with your Chrome extension.